pUrGe12/MLBxG-extension/README.md

 ![options page](images/options.png)

+---

+Have created seperate ports for the panel and the options page because it will be much easier to manage and make changes in that.

 ## Work

+Options page

 - [x] Finish the pinecone pipeline and prediction model
 - [ ] Make it look better (add the similarity table in the right div)

 ---

+Broad goals

 - [ ] Figure out the sending and processing of buffer
 - [ ] Train and test YOLOv5 on baseball detection in images
 - [ ] Test if the pipeline works
 - [ ] Integrate the metric finding with panel.py

-Have created seperate ports for the panel and the options page because it will be much easier to manage and make changes in that.
+---

+Now!

+- [ ] Figure out the API setup today completely
+- [ ] Write out the README for instructions regarding training of YOLOv5.
+- [ ] Start manually creating the dataset for baseballs.

 # Installing